aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/managing-task-costs/_index.md

 {{% alert color="primary" %}}

 To estimate the cost of a project, tasks are associated with costs.
-Aspose.Tasks supports this feature of Microsoft Project with a range of properties.
+Aspose.Tasks for Java supports this feature of Microsoft Project with a range of properties.

 {{% /alert %}}